 Saturday Surgeries are run generally once a month at Burton.
 Appointments are scheduled from 08:30 until midday.
 These are routine, non urgent, and include Minor Operation appointments.
 Patients will be given directions to actual location in Burton Medical Centre.

 Appointments with any of the clinical team (GPs, Nurse Practitioners, Nurses and Health Care Assistants) are available up to 2 weeks in advance.
-Appointments can be by telephoning your preferred surgery location as at the top of this screen.
+Appointments can be made by telephoning 01202 474311 and selecting option 2 from the automated service.

 Length of Appointment

 All GP appointments are of 15 minutes duration.
 If you feel you will need longer than this, then please advise the reception staff who will allocate double the time to your appointment.
 It is also helpful to bear in mind that it is difficult for any GP to attend properly to several problems in one 15 minute appointment.

 Nurse appointments are of variable length according to what is to be done, therefore it is essential that reception staff know what the appointment is for so that you have the properly allocated time with the correct practitioner.